mootools/mootools-more/Docs/Fx/Fx.Scroll.md

 Fx.Scroll Method: toElement {#Fx-Scroll:toElement}
 --------------------------------------------------

-Scrolls the specified Element to the position the passed in Element is found.
+Scrolls the element until the element specified is at the top/left.
+If an axis is specified, only scrolls along that axis.

 ### Syntax